 - Andy Roddick

-On the women’s side, there’s a stark contrast between the usage of the platform stance vs the pinpoint stance where only one of the current top 20 players are using the platform stance.
+On the women’s side, there’s a stark contrast between the usage of the platform stance vs. the pinpoint stance.
+Only one of the current top 20 players are using the platform stance.

-While I don’t have talked with the coaches for any of these players, my assumption is that this is a direct result of them looking to generate more power on their serve.
+I haven’t talked with the coaches for any of these players, but I assume this is a direct result of them looking to generate more power on their serve.